 His research helps show how early emerging mechanisms of social engagement are potentially derailed in autism in the first year of life and explains how this impacts the development of speech and language.
 This will eventually lead to evidence-based technologies for early detection and intervention to address the social communication deficit in autism.

-- The science of ‘motherese’–early vocal development in infants and caregivers.
-Atlanta Science Festival, Atlanta, Ga.
-(March 19, 2018)
+- Ramsay, G. (2018, March 19).
+The science of ‘motherese’–early vocal development in infants and caregivers.
+Presented at the Atlanta Science Festival, Atlanta, GA.

-- Vocal biomarkers as treatment response and outcome measures for children with ASD.
-Roche Pharmaceutical, Basel, Switzerland.
-(Sept.
-25, 2017)
+- Ramsay, G. (2017, September 25).
+Vocal biomarkers as treatment response and outcome measures for children with ASD.
+Presented at Roche Pharmaceutical, Basel, Switzerland.

-- Social neuroscience and the nature and origin of religious experience: lessons and non-lessons from autism and related neurodevelopmental disorders.
-Center for Mind, Brain, and Culture 2017 Summer Workshop: Social Cognition, Autism, and Religiosity, Atlanta, Ga.
-(May 18, 2017)
+- Ramsay, G. (2017, May 18).
+Social neuroscience and the nature and origin of religious experience: Lessons and non-lessons from autism and related neurodevelopmental disorders.
+Presented as Center for Mind, Brain, and Culture 2017 Summer Workshop: Social Cognition, Autism, and Religiosity, Atlanta, GA.

-- Quantifying developmental pathways to social communication in infants at risk of ASD.
-NIH Workshop: Biometrics and Beyond, Bethesda, Md.
-(March 27, 2017)
+- Ramsay, G. (2017, March 27).
+Quantifying developmental pathways to social communication in infants at risk of ASD.
+Presented as NIH Workshop: Biometrics and Beyond, Bethesda, MD.

-- Getting kids to talk: early vocal development and its derailment in ASD.
-The Seaver Center 20th Annual Advances in Autism Conference, New York, N.Y.
-(Sept.
-25, 2016)
+- Ramsay, G. (2016, September 25).
+Getting kids to talk: early vocal development and its derailment in ASD.
+Presented at the Seaver Center 20th Annual Advances in Autism Conference, New York, NY.

-- Every child needs a voice: developmental pathways to spoken language in infants at risk for ASD.
-The Thompson Center 11th Annual Autism Conference, St. Louis, Mo.
-(Sept.
-22, 2016)
+- Ramsay, G. (2016, September 22).
+Every child needs a voice: developmental pathways to spoken language in infants at risk for ASD.
+Presented at the Thompson Center 11th Annual Autism Conference, St. Louis, MO.

-- Getting kids to talk: early vocal development and its derailment in ASD.
-The Thompson Center 10th Annual Autism Conference, St. Louis, Mo.
-(Sept.
-25, 2015)
+- Ramsay, G. (2015, September 25).
+Getting kids to talk: early vocal development and its derailment in ASD.
+Presented at the Thompson Center 10th Annual Autism Conference, St. Louis, MO.

-- The Marcus Autism Center: an NIH Autism Center of Excellence.
-King Salman Center for Disability Research, Riyadh, Saudi Arabia.
-(April 29, 2015)
+- Ramsay, G. (2015, April 29).
+The Marcus Autism Center: An NIH Autism Center of Excellence.
+Presented at King Salman Center for Disability Research, Riyadh, Saudi Arabia.

-- Developmental trajectories as outcome measures: Growth charts of vocal development in autism.
-SFARI Workshop: Improving Clinical Trial Outcome Measures in ASD, New York, N.Y.
-(Oct.
-7, 2014)
+- Ramsay, G. (2014, October 7).
+Developmental trajectories as outcome measures: Growth charts of vocal development in autism.
+Presented as SFARI Workshop: Improving Clinical Trial Outcome Measures in ASD, New York, NY.

-- Early vocal development and its derailment in autism.
-Atlanta Science Tavern, Atlanta, Ga.
-(July 12, 2014)
+- Ramsay, G. (2014, July 12).
+Early vocal development and its derailment in autism.
+Presented at Atlanta Science Tavern, Atlanta, GA.

 - Interviewed by Georgia Public Broadcasting about early speech development (broadcast July 2, 2014).